You are reading the

 ignore actual input from the player.

-0.2, but you can increase it or decrease it on a per-action basis
+0.5, but you can adjust it on a per-action basis in the Project

 Unlike keyboard input, holding down a controller button such as a D-pad direction will not generate repeated input events at fixed intervals (also known as "echo" events).
 This is because the operating system never sends "echo" events for controller input in the first place.